Does Aetna cover Wegovy?

 2. They plan to use Wegovy in combination with diet and exercise, and they have already participated in a weight management program for at least six months prior to using medication.
 Moreover, they must have a BMI that’s at or above the 95th percentile for their age and sex.

 It’s possible that Aetna could cover Wegovy for weight loss if you have heart disease.
-In March 2024, the Food and Drug Administration (FDA) approved Wegovy for another purpose: to reduce the risk of cardiovascular death, heart attack, or stroke in adults with existing heart disease and either obesity or overweight.
+In March 2024, the FDA approved Wegovy for another purpose: to reduce the risk of cardiovascular death, heart attack, or stroke in adults with existing heart disease and either obesity or overweight.
 Select Aetna plans, such as the Advanced Control Plan, started covering Wegovy as of April 1, 2024.

 How to check if your Aetna plan covers Wegovy